Quest for Fire (film): Plot

-Ika soon realizes that she is near her home and tries to persuade the Ulam to go with her.
-When they refuse, they go their separate ways.
-Naoh turns around, followed by the reluctant Gaw and Amoukar, and the group reunites.
+Ika realizes they are passing near her home village and tries to persuade the Ulam to go back with her.
+When they refuse, it appears that Ika and the Ulam will be going their separate ways, until Naoh, looking depressed, turns around— followed by the somewhat more reluctant Gaw and Amoukar— and the group reunites.
 After Naoh leaves the others to scout a village, he becomes trapped in quicksand, nearly sinking to his death.
 He is discovered and captured by the Ivaka, Ika's tribe.
-At first, Naoh is subjected to several forms of humiliation by the Ivaka, including being forced to mate with the high-status women of the tribe, who are large and big-breasted.
-The petite Ika is excluded by her tribe, and when she attempts to lie near him later that night, she is chased away.
-The Ivaka show Naoh their advanced knowledge of fire-making with a hand drill.
+In the village, Naoh is physically inspected by the chief and deemed a good specimen, after which he is made to understand that he is required to mate with certain fat women of the tribe.
+The petite Ika is excluded, and when she attempts to lie near him later that night, she is chased away.
+The Ivaka demonstrate for Naoh their advanced knowledge of fire-making with a hand drill, causing him to weep with joy.

-Gaw and Amoukar eventually find Naoh among the Ivaka and try to rescue him, but Naoh appears unwilling to leave.
-At night, Ika helps them knock Naoh unconscious and escape the camp.
-The next day, Naoh washes off the Ivaka body paint.
+Gaw and Amoukar eventually find Naoh among the Ivaka and make a rescue attempt, but Naoh appears unwilling to leave.
+At night, they knock Naoh unconscious and with Ika's guidance escape the camp.
+The next day, Naoh washes off the Ivaka body paint he had been wearing.
 He tries to mount Ika again, but she teaches him the more intimate missionary position.
-Not long before they reach the marsh where they started the journey, the three are ambushed by rivals from within the Ulam, who want to steal the fire and bring it back themselves.
+Not long before they reach the marsh where they started the journey, the three are ambushed by rivals from within the Ulam, who want to steal the fire and claim the prize themselves.
 However, Naoh and his group defeat them using the Ivakan atlatls, which are superior to Ulam weapons.

 Upon rejoining the Ulam, the group presents the fire to the delight of all.
-But during the ensuing celebration, the fire is accidentally extinguished again.
+But during the ensuing celebration, the fire is accidentally extinguished again when the firekeeper falls into the marsh.
 Naoh attempts to create a new fire as he had seen in the Ivaka camp, but after several failed attempts, Ika takes over.
 Once the spark is lit, the tribe rejoices.

-Months later, Naoh and Ika prepare to have a child.
+Months later, Naoh and Ika prepare to have an interspecies child.